2FA customer communication

 Utilizing 2FA for Banno

-It is important your team is aware 2FA will be your biggest call driver at go live.
-Users who utilize modern apps are typically familiar with 2FA, but less experienced users may struggle.
-To assist users as best as possible, we suggest your customer/member care team be fully trained on Banno 2FA, utilize it themselves, and have the following information on this page.
+It’s important your team is aware 2FA will be your biggest call driver at go live.
+End users who utilize modern apps are typically familiar with 2FA, but less experienced end users may struggle.
+To assist end users as best as possible, we suggest your customer/member care team be fully trained on Banno 2FA, utilize it themselves, and have the following information on this page.

 If a care team receives a report of the user not receiving a code, it could be one of the following: